 The Working of the Scheme

-Renewable Heat Energy (RHI) is a financial aid program for households with renewable energy heating systems.
-Residents with suitable heating pumps installed in their homes can save a lot of money in the long run.
+Renewable Heat Energy (RHI) was a financial aid program for households with renewable energy heating systems.
+Residents with suitable heating pumps installed in their homes could save much money in the long run.

-Below are some crucial stages of the application process that will minimise your application’s chances of rejection.
+Below are some crucial stages of the application process that minimise your application’s chances of rejection.

 • Step 1: Choose the right renewable energy heating system for your home.